Masbate: Spanish colonial era

-The jurisdiction of Nueva Caceres embraced the entire provinces of Camarines and Albay, as far as and including the islands of Ticao, Masbate, Burias, and Catanduanes; the province of Tayabas, as far as and including Lucban; and in the opposite coast of Maobàn, to Binangonan, Polo, Baler, and Casiguran.
-At one time, it was governed by his very illustrious Lordship Doctor Don Ysidoro de Arevalo, who was the bishop-elect.
-Records show that he enjoyed a yearly stipend of 4,000 pesos of common gold, in conformance with a royal decree.
+The jurisdiction of Nueva Cáceres embraced the entire provinces of Camarines and Albay, as far as and including the islands of Ticao, Masbate, Burias, and Catanduanes; the province of Tayabas, as far as and including Lucban; and in the opposite coast of Maobàn, to Binangonan, Polo, Baler, and Casiguran.
+At one time, it was governed by The Most Illustrious Lordship Doctor Don Ysidoro de Arévalo, who was bishop-elect.
+Records show he enjoyed a yearly stipend of 4,000 pesos in common gold, in conformance with a royal decree.
 Likewise, a payment was made from the royal treasury, in virtue of a decree by the supreme government and the council of the royal treasury dated October 2, 1723, 200 pesos, for priests of the choir, at 100 pesos each, as assistants of the aforesaid illustrious lord.
 Another payment was made of 400 pesos, assigned to this church by the royal decree, dated at San Yldefonso on August 19, 1736; for the pay of singers, sacristans, and doorkeepers, and other expenses for worship and for the [care of the] building of the church.
 It likewise had a contribution of 232 pesos, 4 tomins, which was paid in 6 quintals of wax, 100 gantas of coconut-oil, and 4 arrobas of Castilian wine, in conformity with another royal decree dated February 21, 1705.

 The administration of Masbate was given back to the Mitra after the Recollects left Masbate in 1794.
-All in all, over 60 Recollect missionaries were assigned in Masbate for a period of more than 100 years.
-Masbate became a separate politico-military command province in 1846.
+All in all, over 60 Recollect missionaries were assigned to Masbate for a period of over 100 years.
+Masbate became a separate comandancia político-militar in 1846.
 In 1864, it was declared a separate province from Albay.
 After a devastating typhoon in 1908, Masbate was annexed to the province of Sorsogon.
 It finally gained status as a separate province on December 15, 1920, by virtue of Commonwealth Act No. 2934.
-In Rafael Bernal's book: Mexico En Filipinas, Masbate was listed among other places which include Cavite and Pampanga, as areas where there were large concentrations of Mexican immigrants to the Philippines.
+In Rafael Bernal's book: México En Filipinas, Masbate was listed among other places which include Cavite and Pampanga, as areas where there were large concentrations of Mexican immigrants to the Philippines.